Know more/know less. (While what follows could

 “Whew, I guess not a whole heckuva lot,” Melissa slackened.

 By comparison, what was there to tell?
 Christmas had been a takeback, at best—wrong colors altogether and a few too many sizes too small.
 Heretofore, Moon and I had both flown to Chicago for the holidays: I went home and did Xmas as best I could; she went home and…didn’t.
 But this time, we stayed in Boulder, final exams and all.
 Melissa quipped she knew there was trouble when the tree lights kept blowing cabin fuses.
 Thereafter, it was a yule of cool courtesy, an emotional impasse uneasily bridging this awkward spiritual gulf neither of us had ever quite experienced before.

 Admittedly, I spent as much energy fashioning a black hole in our holiday wonderland as she did struggling to fill it.
 She strung her hand-spun stoneware decorations, slaved over her plum pudding and kidney pie; I locked away in the small study with my class notes.
 She’d call friends to spread holiday cheer; I’d call home, then sulk—determined to be at least as miserable as I knew I’d made my ailing mother by not coming in.
 Melissa hummed Christmas carols and breathed spontaneity into prearranged presents—determined to at last leap the breach between candles and crèche, which had apparently pained her every December, long as she could remember.
-I just kept fighting this devilish impulse to drag her to midnight mass.

 “Well, our Christmas was sort of interesting…a little too much turkey and tryptophan, maybe,” she said, once again tending to her stovetop.